farirpgs/fari-app/lib/srds/fate-core.md

 In those cases, we recommend you don’t make an aspect directly out of whatever fact you’re trying to keep secret.
 Instead, make the aspect a detail that makes sense in context after the secret is revealed.

-{example}

-Amanda is making an NPC who’s secretly a vampire, the main bad guy in the scenario she’s planning.
+> Amanda is making an NPC who’s secretly a vampire, the main bad guy in the scenario she’s planning.
 He’s also a constable in the town the PCs are going to, so she doesn’t want to give things away too easily.
+>

-Instead of making a Secretly a Vampire aspect, she decides to make a few personal details instead: Inveterate Night Owl, Tougher Than He Looks, and Wheels Within Wheels.
+> Instead of making a Secretly a Vampire aspect, she decides to make a few personal details instead: Inveterate Night Owl, Tougher Than He Looks, and Wheels Within Wheels.
 If the PCs discover a couple of these, or see them on the table, they might start to suspect the NPC, but it’s not going to ruin the mystery of the scenario right away.

-### THE FATE POINT ECONOMY
+### The Fate Point Economy

 For the most part, the use of aspects revolves around fate points.
 You indicate your supply of fate points by using tokens, such as poker chips, glass beads, or other markers.